Psychology (PSYC)

 (3 Credits, Fall/Spring)

-This course is for students majoring in the social sciences, in order to teach an understanding of scientific reading and writing.
-Upon completion of this course, students will be better prepared for future writing and research intensive courses within their major.
+This course is designed for students majoring in the social sciences, to develop an understanding of scientific reading and writing and develop collaborative research skills for social sciences.
+Upon completion of this course, students will be better prepared for future writing and research-intensive courses within their major.
 An emphasis will be placed on collaboration, information literacy, comprehension, synthesis of empirical research, and the use of APA style to document and write.
 PREREQ: ENGL 101 or equivalent placement score.
 (3 lecture hours, 0 lab hours, 3 credits)

 PSYC 199 Psychology Special Topics